CLI reference

 The branch is created from HEAD if it doesn’t exist.
 The worktree is created at ~/.moat/worktrees/<repo-id>/<branch>.

-Configuration is read from agent.yaml in the repository root.
-If a run is already active in the worktree, returns an error with instructions to attach or stop it.
+Configuration is read from moat.yaml in the repository root.
+If a run is already active in the worktree, returns an error with instructions to stop it.

 Arguments